 - What has been done, educationally, to intervene and correct the student's emerging learning deficits?

 - What educational or medical information relative to the suspected disability or identified disability is available to be shared with the school?

-If you suspect your child may have a disability contact your child’s current teacher or the INDGA Special Education Manager Joel Sienicki at email@example.com.
+If you suspect your child may have a disability, contact your child's current teacher or the INGDA Special Education Manager Joel Sienicki at firstname.lastname@example.org.

-INDGA cannot proceed with an evaluation, or with the initial provision of special education and related services, without the written consent of a student’s parents/legal guardians.
-For additional information related to consent, please refer to the Procedural Safeguards Notice which can be found at the Indiana DOE website, www.doe.in.gov or by accessing the link via the Child Find section of the INDGA website.
+INGDA cannot proceed with an evaluation, or with the initial provision of special education and related services, without the written consent of a student's parents/legal guardians.
+For additional information related to consent, please refer to the Procedural Safeguards Notice which can be found at the Indiana Department of Education, or by accessing the link via the Procedural Safeguards section above.

-Once written parental/guardian consent is obtained, INDGA will proceed with the evaluation process.
+Once written parental/guardian consent is obtained, INGDA will proceed with the evaluation process.
 If the parent disagrees with the evaluation results, the parent can request an independent education evaluation at public expense.